techbjunks/stock-market-dashboard/frontend-stock-dashboard/Improvement.md

             - anchor button for Links and Redirect
             - icon with iconPosition ('left' | 'right')
             - size (small | medium | large | xlarge)
+         Input
+            - Label in Input for form accessibility , focus Management
     - API dosent have a standard JSON response , we can create some helpers to resolve it
     - Tokenomics for project can be improved
         - theme